SpongePowered/Schematic-Specification/versions/schematic-3.md

 `string[]` | `NBT List of NBT String` | No conversion `Object` | `NBT Compound` | No conversion, each object should serialize to supported types within a compound `Object[]` | `NBT List of NBT Compound` | No conversion, each `Object` is stored in an `NBT List` of `NBT Compound`s as indexed according to the `Object[]`.
 `extra` | `NBT Compound` | No conversion.
-Since extra data is stored within the same compound as the remaining data, there is no conversion.
+The content of the compound is specified by Minecraft, not this format.

 ## Specification